alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 ##Within the EU

-Fill in a corporate document to move animal by-products within the EU.

-This document is a signed list including:

-* a detailed description of the contents, including category, weight, volume and quantity
-* the date of transport
-* an address of origin and destination, and contact names at both
-* approval or registration numbers for the factory or vehicle
-* ear numbers and details of species, where carcasses have been taken from farms

-You should keep a copy of the commercial document for at least 2 years.

-[Question for SME: Is this just a community transit declaration, if so we can link to the guide]

-##Germplasm and animal by-products

 You need an Intra Trade Animal Health Certificate (ITAHC) to move germplasm and animal by-products within the EU.
 You need one for each species or animal product type.

 [Question for SME: how much does it cost to get a certificate?]